Overv/VulkanTutorial/05_Uniform_buffers/00_Descriptor_layout_and_buffer.md

 ```

 The first two fields specify the `binding` used in the shader and the type of
-descriptor, which is a uniform buffer.
-It is possible for a uniform buffer
+descriptor, which is a uniform buffer object.
+It is possible for the shader
-descriptor to be an array of data, and `descriptorCount` specifies the number of
+variable to represent an array of uniform buffer objects, and `descriptorCount`
-values in the array.
-This could be used to specify a transformation for each of
+specifies the number of values in the array.
+This could be used to specify a
-the bones in a skeleton for skeletal animation, for example.
-Our MVP
+transformation for each of the bones in a skeleton for skeletal animation, for
-transformation is a single object, so we're using a `descriptorCount` of `1`.
+example.
+Our MVP transformation is in a single uniform buffer object, so we're
+using a `descriptorCount` of `1`.

 ```c++
 uboLayoutBinding.stageFlags = VK_SHADER_STAGE_VERTEX_BIT;